pixelshelsinki/pixels-node-starter/README.md

 #### Cloud Function

 Starter can pretty easily be modified to run as cloud function.

-For example to run as Firebase Cloud Function:
+As **Firebase Cloud Function**:

 Swap index.js for Firebase cloudfunction index.